-The Pacific Northwest has experienced multiple heatwaves during the summer of 2021, and the soaring temperatures are highlighting the need to prioritize awareness of heat exposure related illnesses, heat safety in construction as well as strategies to keep workers safe in these conditions.
+The Pacific Northwest has experienced multiple heatwaves during the summer of 2021.
+This year, the soaring temperatures are once again highlighting the need to prioritize awareness of heat exposure related illnesses, heat safety in construction as well as strategies to keep workers safe in these conditions.

 In July of 2021, Oregon OSHA enacted an emergency rule to require employers to take precautions for workers during high temperatures.
 Utilizing the heat index and tiered levels of regulation, the basic idea is to provide shade and water at regular intervals to keep workers hydrated and healthy as temperatures rise.

 In addition to these rules, Perlo has been utilizing a variety of strategies to minimize heat exposure and maintain worker safety in all aspects of our jobsites.
 Today we’ll explore more about OSHA’s new rules as well as strategies to minimize the risk of heat related illnesses on our sites.

 According to the National Weather Service, The heat index is ‘what the temperature feels like to the human body when relative humidity is combined with the air temperature’.
 To determine the heat index, the temperature and relative humidity must both be accounted for.
 In higher humidity environments, the relative temperature will feel hotter than in low humidity environments.

 Critical to note is that the heat index is based on temperatures in shady locations, which means that workers in direct sunlight can experience an increase of the heat index value by up to 15 degrees Fahrenheit.
 If you’re inclined to do manual calculations to determine the heat index, the National Weather Service provides the Heat Index Equation on their website, although most weather apps will identify this.